ludmercentre/rna-seq_workflow/markdown_files/DGE_analysis.md

 ### 2.4 Background Gene List Generation (Optional)

 At this point in the analysis, one can decide to generate a background gene list for later use with pathway analysis tools (see the [Pathway Enrichment Analysis](https://ludmercentre.github.io/rna-seq_workflow/markdown_files/pathway_analysis.html) page for more information).
+The goal of a background list is to not use the entire “universe” i.e., all genes in the organism, to check for significant enrichment whilst performing pathway enrichment analysis.
+Instead, only using the genes that are relevant in the data for the comparison we’re making.
+For the M vs. F comparison in the ACC for instance, the only genes relevant are the ones that passed the filtering thresholds (first removing all genes with 0 expression, i.e., keeping only the genes expressed in that particular brain region, then only keeping the protein coding genes and those having passed a minimum expression value, calculated with the filterByExpr() function).
+The aim being to allow a more precise evaluation of functional enrichment.

 ```
 # Save background genes list to file: